HCLTech-SSW/cloud-based-load-testing/README.md

 **KeyPrefixContainer:** **_folder name where the cloned git repo will be uploaded in S3_**/container<br>
 **KeyPrefixUserInterface:** **_folder name where the cloned git repo will be uploaded in S3_**/user-interface<br>

-**Step5:** From Amazon console go to Amazon CloudFormation and click ìCreate stackî and select ìWith new resources (standard)î
+**Step5:** From Amazon console go to Amazon CloudFormation and click ‚ÄúCreate stack‚Äù and select ‚ÄúWith new resources (standard)‚Äù
        option.

-**Step6:** Specify the Amazon S3 URL for template file (location of ìstack-deploy.yamlî file in S3 bucket) and click Next.
+**Step6:** Specify the Amazon S3 URL for template file (location of ‚Äústack-deploy.yaml‚Äù file in S3 bucket) and click Next.

-**Step7:** Specify the mandatory parameters like ìStack nameî, ìConsole Administrator Nameî and ìConsole Administrator Emailî.
+**Step7:** Specify the mandatory parameters like ‚ÄúStack name‚Äù, ‚ÄúConsole Administrator Name‚Äù and ‚ÄúConsole Administrator Email‚Äù.
-       Also please review the ìAWS Fargate VPC cidr blockî, ìAWS Fargate Subnet A cidr blockî, ìAWS Fargate Subnet B cidr blockî and ìAWS Fargate SecurityGroup cidr blockî.
+       Also please review the ‚ÄúAWS Fargate VPC cidr block‚Äù, ‚ÄúAWS Fargate Subnet A cidr block‚Äù, ‚ÄúAWS Fargate Subnet B cidr block‚Äù and ‚ÄúAWS Fargate SecurityGroup cidr block‚Äù.

 **Step8:** The stack creation process now starts, and it will deploy the stack on AWS in 10-15 minutes.

 **Step9:** Once the creation process is successfully completed, the confirmation email will be send to the email specified in
-       ìConsole Administrator Emailî.
+       ‚ÄúConsole Administrator Email‚Äù.
 That email provides the link of Dashboard, UserID and temporary Password.

-**Step10:** Click the Dashboard link, and specify ìUser Nameî and ìPasswordî, it will login to Dashboard.
+**Step10:** Click the Dashboard link, and specify ‚ÄúUser Name‚Äù and ‚ÄúPassword‚Äù, it will login to Dashboard.

 ## How to perform Load & Performance test